Book Reviews

 better because it gives useful details and pictures

-about the entire life cycle, which part of the US it's
+entire life cycle, which part of the US it's

 found in, host plants,etc. The Audubon book has just